merative/acd-containers/src/pages/installing/using-image-mirroring.md

     ```
   You can see that scheduling on each worker node is disabled as the change is being applied.

-  1. Start the debugging process to access the node:
+  b.
+Start the debugging process to access the node:

     ```
     oc debug node/10.240.128.20